jg4159/CRISPRmap-analysis/README.md

 # CRISPRmap analysis
-This repository is for practice use only.
+This repository is for the deposit of scripts used in CRISPRmap image data analysis only.